sboday/edx-documentation/en_us/data/source/internal_data_formats/rdx/index.rst

 Research Data Exchange
 ######################

-The edX research data exchange (RDX) program gives research teams at participating partner institutions the opportunity to obtain data from any completed edx.org course.
+The edX research data exchange (RDX) program enables researchers at participating partner institutions to request data for completed edx.org courses.

+The RDX program is a mutual exchange: only partner institutions that choose to participate in RDX contribute data to the program, and only researchers at those institutions can request data from the program.

 Researchers at participating partner institutions must propose, and be approved for, a specific educational research project to receive RDX data.

 .. toctree::
    :maxdepth: 2